-The Commission's total OPEB liability reported for the year ended December 31, 2018 was based on the June 30, 2018 measurement date as determined by an actuarial valuation as of June 30, 2017, which was rolled forward to June 30, 2018.
-The total OPEB liability reported for the year ended December 31, 2017 was based on the June 30, 2017 measurement date as determined by an actuarial valuation as of June 30, 2016, which was rolled forward to June 30, 2017.
+The Commission's total OPEB liability reported for the year ended December 31, 2019 was based on the June 30, 2019 measurement date as determined by an actuarial valuation as of June 30, 2018, which was rolled forward to June 30, 2019.
+The total OPEB liability reported for the year ended December 31, 2018 was based on the June 30, 2018 measurement date as determined by an actuarial valuation as of June 30, 2017, which was rolled forward to June 30, 2018.
 This actuarial valuation used the following actuarial assumptions, applied to all periods in the measurement date:

-uate.
-2018 2017
+date.
+2019 2018

 Inflation Rate 2.50% 2.50%

+Salary Increases PERS:

+Initial Fiscal Year Applied Through 2026 2026

+Rate 2.00% to 6.00% 1.65% to 8.98%

+Rate Thereafter 3.00% to 7.00% 2.65% to 9.98%

+PFRS:

-Salary Increases Initial Fiscal Year Applied Through Rate Rate Thereafter 2026 1.65% to 8.98% 2.65% to 9.98% 2026 1.65% to 8.98% 2.65% to 9.98%
+Initial Fiscal Year Applied Through Rate for All Future Years 2026

+Rate 3.25% to 15.25% 1.65% to 8.98%

+Rate Thereafter Not Applicable 2.65% to 9.98%

+Mortality

-Mortality RP-2006 Headcount-Weighted Healthy Employee Male/Female Mortality Table with fully generational mortality improvement projections from the central year using Scale MP-2017.
+PERS Pub-2010 General Classification Headcount-Weighted Healthy Employee Male/Female Mortality Table with fully generational mortality improvement projections from the central year using Scale MP-2019.
 RP-2006 Headcount-Weighted Healthy Employee Male/Female Mortality Table with fully generational mortality improvement projections from the central year using Scale MP-2017.

+PFRS Pub-2010 Safety Classification Headcount-Weighted Healthy Employee Male/Female Mortality Table with fully generational mortality improvement projections from the central year using Scale MP-2019.
+RP-2006 Headcount-Weighted Healthy Employee Male/Female Mortality Table with fully generational mortality improvement projections from the central year using Scale MP-2017.

-Long-Term Rate of Return 1.00% 1.00%
+Long-Term Rate of Return 2.00% 1.00%

-^{}Salary increases are based on the defined benefit pension plan that the member is enrolled in and his or her age.
+^{}Salary increases are based on the defined benefit pension plan that the member is enrolled in and for 2019 the members years of service and for 2018 the members age.